 The word-a-week format was specifically selected to help build a deep understanding of the meaning of the word and to give students time to incorporate that knowledge into their schema.

-Many programs brag about long lists of vocabulary that are covered each week.
+Many programs brag about their academic word lists and the number of new words covered each week.
 These programs take a great deal of time and just skim the surface of the new vocabulary.

 Research shows short, focused practice actually leads to higher mastery rates.
 The 10-minute per day format with a singular word of the week lends itself to that perfectly.